 Start a test using the "Manual Send" option

 Send the email manually from your email service provider (ESP) to all the seed addresses that appear in the list.
 It's important to note that this list is uniquely generated for each new Spam Test.
 You will get a new set of addresses for each test.
-You can either copy the list and paste into your ESP or download a CSV list of the emails for easier importing into your ESP.
-Do not reuse the same seed list for multiple spam.
+You can either copy the list and paste it into your ESP or download a CSV list of the emails for easier importing into your ESP.
+Do not reuse the same seed list for multiple spam tests.

 Once we've received your email results will start to be reported within your Litmus account.
 The Summary page provides a visual overview of the results.
 You can choose to view all results by clicking on Results on the left side menu, and by default, we'll show you only the test results that returned an issue.
 Alternatively, you can view an individual test by clicking on the corresponding square.